run-ai/docs/docs/admin/workloads/policies.md

 ...
 ```

-The following commands can be used to drill further down the spec:
+You can further drill down to get the syntax for `ports` by running:

 ```bash
 kubectl explain trainingpolicy.spec.ports